Jun 27, 2024

 To do the glob step, we can simply rely on the glob library.
 Its Glob class is directly pluggable into RxJS streams:

-import { Glob } from "https://esm.sh/glob@^10.4.2";
+import {Glob} from "https://esm.sh/glob@^10.4.2";

-import { from } from "https://esm.sh/rxjs@^7.8.1";
+import {from} from "https://esm.sh/rxjs@^7.8.1";

 from(new Glob("**/*.ts", {})).subscribe((file) => console.log(file));

-vinyl is perfectly usable outside of the Gulp environment, but in this I will favour the vfile library, notably because it is based on UInt8Array instead of Buffer as file contents, which play better with modern JavaScript and especially Deno.
+vinyl is perfectly usable outside the Gulp environment, but in this I will favour the vfile library, notably because it is based on UInt8Array instead of Buffer as file contents, which play better with modern JavaScript and especially Deno.

 So now that we have an observable of paths, we need to actually load those files into VFile objects.
-This can simply done by inserting a map operation in our stream:
+This can simply be done by inserting a map operation in our stream:

-import { Glob } from "https://esm.sh/glob@^10.4.2";
+import {Glob} from "https://esm.sh/glob@^10.4.2";

-import { from, map } from "https://esm.sh/rxjs@^7.8.1";
+import {from, map} from "https://esm.sh/rxjs@^7.8.1";

-import { readSync } from "https://esm.sh/to-vfile@^8.0.0";
+import {readSync} from "https://esm.sh/to-vfile@^8.0.0";

-import { resolve } from "jsr:@std/path@^0.225.2";
+import {resolve} from "jsr:@std/path@^0.225.2";

 from(new Glob("**/*.ts", {}))